 A graduate of Norfolk Academy, Hollins University, and Yale Law School, Ms. Lorimer practiced law in New York City at Davis Polk & Wardwell and then held a series of administrative positions at Yale between 1978 and 1986, including service as the youngest Associate Provost in the University’s history.
 From 1986 to 1993 Ms. Lorimer served as President of Randolph–Macon Woman’s College in her home state of Virginia.
 During this period, she was elected as a Fellow of the Yale Corporation and served as a Yale trustee from 1990 to 1993 when she returned to Yale.

 Ms. Lorimer has been a leader of numerous nonprofit and corporate enterprises.
-She was Chair of the Board of the Association of American Colleges and Universities, Vice Chair of the Board of the Center for Creative Leadership, Chair of the Board of the Women's College Coalition, Vice Chair of the National Association of Methodist Colleges and Universities, and a member of the boards of a dozen regional community or arts organizations.
+She was Chair of the Board of the Association of American Colleges and Universities, Vice Chair of the Board of the Center for Creative Leadership, Chair of the Board of the Women’s College Coalition, Vice Chair of the National Association of Methodist Colleges and Universities, and a member of the boards of a dozen regional community or arts organizations.
 She has given board service to all of her alma maters as well as four public corporations.
-She currently serves on the Board of the McGraw-Hill Companies, having served as the Lead Director for five years.
+She currently serves on the Board of the McGraw Hill Financial, having served as the Lead Director for five years.
 She was elected as a Director of Pearson PLC in 2013.